Anniekarim29/todo_list_app/README.md

-#  Taska – Modern To-Do App with Provider (Flutter)
+#  A To-Do list App with Provider (Flutter)

-A clean and beautiful **Flutter To-Do App** built using `Provider` for state management.
+A clean and beautiful **Flutter To-Do list App** built using `Provider` for state management.
 This app includes a polished **authentication flow, dashboard, task management screens**, and modern UI design – all structured with clean architecture.

-## 📱 Features
+##  Features

 - ✅ Beautiful splash screen with animated transition
 - 👤 Signup screen with name, email & password